Arishkhan911/portfolio-website/README.md

 - Responsive single-page portfolio with dedicated About, Skills, Projects, and Contact sections
 - Project and skill data served from Supabase, with useful fallback content while data loads
 - Contact form that stores messages securely in a Supabase inbox
-- Authenticated admin dashboard for managing portfolio projects and reviewing messages
+- Authenticated admin dashboard for reviewing project content and contact messages
 - Row Level Security (RLS) policies for public portfolio data and protected admin actions

 ## Built with